Lil-B/THOTFIX/README.md

-Note: under the [Hotfix game](http://sdrdis.github.com/hotfix/), you can find a styled version of the text below.
+Note: under the [THOTFIX game](http://sdrdis.github.com/hotfix/), you can find a styled version of the text below.

 ## Description

-Help Hotfix collect stargazers and avoid enemies.
-Collect commits to upgrade hotfix and add new features.
+Help THOTFIX collect stargazers and avoid enemies.
+Collect commits to upgrade THOTFIX and add new features.

 ## Controls